Spin-1/2 kagome Heisenberg antiferromagnet: Machine learning discovery of the spinon pair density wave ground state: Training scheme and wave-function optimization

-We also point out that minimizing the free energy loss function (\ref{eq:Free_energy}) is equivalent to minimizing Kullback-Leibler (KL) divergence that measures closeness between two distributions.
+Minimizing the free energy loss function (\ref{eq:Free_energy_a}) corresponds to minimizing Kullback-Leibler (KL) divergence that measures closeness between two distributions.
 For a statistical physics model the joint probability for spins $\vec{\sigma}=\left\{\sigma_1,...,\sigma_N\right\}$ follows the Boltzmann distribution

 where $\beta=1/T$ is the inverse temperature and $Z$ is the partition function and the free energy $\mathcal{F}$ can be obtained as $\mathcal{F}=-\ln Z/\beta$.
 The KL divergence\cite{Cover}

 then measures closeness between the Boltzmann distribution $p(\vec{\sigma})$ and $\psi\left(\vec{\alpha},\vec{\sigma}\right)$ distribution parameterized by variational parameters $\vec{\alpha}$ where